<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 How many times have you seen kids crawl out of the deep end just to jump back in?
 They may not be able to do this if your above ground pool only has a partial deck.

-Maintenance is also going to be a problem for you with this type of design.
+This type of design may also make maintenance more difficult.
 Fishing out leaves and vacuuming won’t be easy if you can’t walk all the way around your pool.

 4. They’re all the same shape